mrampton/syllabus/queryoptproblems-solutions.md

         100 * 1000 * 10 * 0.001 * 0.001 = 1

-1. What is the minimum cost plan?
+1. Suggest a minimum cost plan if the only join that can be used is a nested loops join

         ((T join R) join S)